Anatiini/ict-security-blockchain-ana/UpsideDownIceberg.md

 # Threat models of TOR
 In the usage of TOR, there are many threats or incidents which can occur.
 First, even though the anonymity provided by the browser is better than regular browsers, the anonymity is lessened by the number of people using it.
 More people using = more anonymity.
 So there might be an even higher chance of being de-anonymised even though the protection and hiding protocols would be better.
 There is also the criminal activity happening via the dark web.
 Since there are possibilities to remain anonym, this increases the cybercrime which happens in the dark web.
 This in turn increases the risks of collaborating with an illicit operator.

+# Don't stick that stick
+  - PhishStick attacks work by inserting the malicious device into some of the company's hardware.
+There are different payloads and different attacks which can be used via a PhishStick, but the basis is to disguise it as a regular USB stick.
+  - A typical organization could be vulnerable, since the attacks usually target a singular person and where there is human judgment there is also a possibility for error.
+  - I think it links to a broader category of social engineering.
+They aren't external attacks done from miles away, but you have to physically get the piece of hardware to the target.
+Technically you could be far away, but doubt many will stick a totally random USB sent in mail in their company laptop.
+  - These risks are mitigated by security training, and good communication.
+Always make sure that a USB stick is truly from a trusted source before inserting it.

 # References